liliankasem/kafka-connect-docker/README.md

 `docker exec connect curl -X POST -H "Content-Type: application/json" --data '{"name":"twitter-sink","config":{"connector.class":"com.eneco.trading.kafka.connect.twitter.TwitterSinkConnector","tasks.max":1,"topics":"twitter","twitter.consumerkey":"YOUR_CONSUMER_KEY","twitter.consumersecret":"YOUR_CONSUMER_SECRET","twitter.token":"YOUR_TOKEN","twitter.secret":"YOUR_SECRET"}}' http://connect:8083/connectors`

 If you prefer, you can setup a file sink like we did before in the steps above and just change the topic to whatever topic your twitter source is feeding into i.e. 'twitter' or 'tweets'.

+### IMPORTANT NOTE

+I noticed a `tweets` topic was created and all of the tweets from my twitter source were going there instead of the twitter topic I setup, despite my config pointing at `twitter`.
+So, I created my twitter sink using `tweets` as the topic instead of `twitter` to see results.

+This might be because I changed the config property `topic` to `topics` when creating my twitter source because using `topic` gave me this error:

+`{"error_code":500,"message":"Must configure one of topics or topics.regex"}`.

+Turns out the default topic for the twitter source is 'tweets' which explains this.
+I believe there is a bug in the twitter source connector config for the `topic` property.

 ## Cleanup